gooch/sustainable_energy_without_the_hot_air/book.md

 and 330.
 Leaving these errors to one side, let’s address Lawson’s main point, the relative smallness of man-made emissions.

-Yes, natural flows of CO~2~ *are* larger than the additional flow we switchedon 200 years ago when we started burning fossil fuels in earnest.
-But itis terribly misleading to quantify only the large natural flows *into* the at-mosphere, failing to mention the almost exactly equal flows *out* of theatmosphere back into the biosphere and the oceans.
-The point is that these*natural* flows in and out of the atmosphere have been almost exactly inbalance for millenia.
-So it’s not relevant at all that these natural flows arelarger than human emissions.
-The natural flows *cancelled themselves out*.So the natural flows, large though they were, left the concentration of CO~2~in the atmosphere and ocean *constant*, over the last few thousand years.Burning fossil fuels, in contrast, creates a *new* flow of carbon that, thoughsmall, is *not cancelled*.
-Here’s a simple analogy, set in the passport-controlarrivals area of an airport.
-One thousand passengers arrive per hour, and
+Yes, natural flows of CO~2~ *are* larger than the additional flow we switched on 200 years ago when we started burning fossil fuels in earnest.
+But it is terribly misleading to quantify only the large natural flows *into* the atmosphere, failing to mention the almost exactly equal flows *out* of the atmosphere back into the biosphere and the oceans.
+The point is that these*natural* flows in and out of the atmosphere have been almost exactly in balance for millennia.
+So it’s not relevant at all that these natural flows are larger than human emissions.
+The natural flows *cancelled themselves out*.So the natural flows, large though they were, left the concentration of CO~2~in the atmosphere and ocean *constant*, over the last few thousand years.Burning fossil fuels, in contrast, creates a *new* flow of carbon that, though small, is *not cancelled*.
+Here’s a simple analogy, set in the passport-control arrivals area of an airport.
+One thousand passengers arrive per hour, and there are exactly enough clockwork officials to process one thousand passengers per hour.
+There’s a modest queue, but because of the match of arrival rate to service rate, the queue isn’t getting any longer.
+Now imagine that owing to fog an extra stream of flights is diverted here from a smaller airport.
+This stream adds an extra 50 passengers per hour to the arrivals lobby – a small addition compared to the original arrival rate of one thousand per hour.
+Initially at least, the authorities don’t increase the number of officials, and the officials carry on processing just one thousand passengers per hour.
+So what happens?
+Slowly but surely, *the queue grows*.Burning fossil fuels is undeniably increasing the CO~2~ concentration in the atmosphere and in the surface oceans.
+No climate scientist disputes this fact.
+When it comes to CO~2~ concentrations, man *is* significant.

 ![CO2 concentrations, consequences of Industrial Revolution](figure7.png)

 Figure 1.7.
-The upper graph showscarbon dioxide CO~2~ concentrations(in
-parts per million) for the last 1100years – the same data that was shownin figure 1.4.
+The upper graph shows carbon dioxide CO~2~ concentrations(in parts per million) for the last 1100 years – the same data that was shown in figure 1.4.

-Here’s a portrait of James Watt andhis 1769 steam engine.
+Here’s a portrait of James Watt and his 1769 steam engine.

 ![James Watt](jw.png)

-The middle graph shows (on alogarithmic scale) the history of UKcoal production, Saudi oil production,world coal production, world oilproduction, and (by the top rightpoint) the total of all greenhouse gasemissions in the year 2000.
-Allproduction rates are expressed inunits of the associated CO~2~ emissions.
+The middle graph shows (on a logarithmic scale) the history of UK coal production, Saudi oil production,world coal production, world oil production, and (by the top right point) the total of all greenhouse gas emissions in the year 2000.
+All production rates are expressed in units of the associated CO~2~ emissions.

-The bottom graph shows (on alogarithmic scale) some consequencesof the Industrial Revolution: sharpincreases in the population ofEngland, and, in due course, theworld; and remarkable growth inBritish pig-iron production (inthousand tons per year); and growthin the tonnage of British ships (inthousand tons).
+The bottom graph shows (on a logarithmic scale) some consequences of the Industrial Revolution: sharp increases in the population of England, and, in due course, the world; and remarkable growth in British pig-iron production (in thousand tons per year); and growth In the tonnage of British ships (in thousand tons).

 In contrast to the ordinary graphs onthe previous pages, the logarithmicscale allows us to show both thepopulation of England and thepopulation of the World on a singlediagram, and to see interestingfeatures in both.

-there are exactly enough clockwork officials to process one thousand pas-sengers per hour.
-There’s a modest queue, but because of the match ofarrival rate to service rate, the queue isn’t getting any longer.
-Now imag-ine that owing to fog an extra stream of flights is diverted here from asmaller airport.
-This stream adds an extra 50 passengers per hour to thearrivals lobby – a small addition compared to the original arrival rate ofone thousand per hour.
-Initially at least, the authorities don’t increase thenumber of officials, and the officials carry on processing just one thousandpassengers per hour.
-So what happens?
-Slowly but surely, *the queue grows*.Burning fossil fuels is undeniably increasing the CO~2~ concentration in theatmosphere and in the surface oceans.
-No climate scientist disputes thisfact.
-When it comes to CO~2~ concentrations, man *is* significant.

 OK.
 Fossil fuel burning increases CO~2~ concentrations significantly.
 Butdoes it matter?
 “Carbon is nature!”, the oilspinners remind us,